top of page

 A global family that in the Afrotropical region comprises 84 genera and includes 612 species, around 15% of the global species total.
 Afrotropical species are included within seven subgenera, which are further split into tribes.
 The majority of Afrotropical species are included within the subfamily Hesperiinae, although the phylogeny within this subgenus has yet to be clarified with certainty.

-Genera information for the Family Hesperiidae (with additional Semuliki records) has been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.
+Genera information for the Family Hesperiidae (with the 75 included additional records updated from Forbes (2018)) have been used principally from Larsen's unpublished document on the Hesperiidae Family.
+Further records have been taken from the Metamorphosis single genus documents published in pdf format by Mark Williams of the African Lepidopterists' Society.

 Subfamily Coeliadinae

-Of the currently eight allocated genera to this subfamily (phylogeny unresolved) there are four Afrotropical genera: Pyrrhiades, Pyrrhochalcia and Tekliades, each of these genera containing just a single species in west Africa (Pyrrhiades and Pyrrhochalcia) and Madagascar (Tekliades).
-The other genus is Coeliades, described below.
+f the currently eight allocated genera to this subfamily (phylogeny unresolved) there are four Afrotropical genera: Pyrrhiades, Pyrrhochalcia and Tekliades, each of these genera containing just a single species in west Africa (Pyrrhiades and Pyrrhochalcia) and Madagascar (Tekliades).
+The fourth genus Coeliades has three species recorded from Semuliki.

-There are 19 species in the Afrotropical region, eight species have been recorded in Uganda and three in Semuliki: Coeliades forestan, C. chalybe and C. libeon.
-Two uncommon species found in the Ituri Forest of the DRC and east of Semuliki in Uganda within the Mpanga Forest (C. bixana) and Entebbe (C. hanno) are probably present in Semuliki.
+Genus Coeliades.
+There are 19 species recorded from the Afrotropical region, eight species recorded from Uganda and three from Semuliki: Coeliades forestan, C. chalybe and C. libeon.
+Two uncommon species recorded in the Ituri Forest of the DRC and also recorded east of Semuliki in Uganda within the Mpanga Forest (C. bixana) and Entebbe (C. hanno), will probably be present in Semuliki.

 Coeliades libeon.jpeg